-- A. Why he should not refrain from seizing, demolishing and sealing the apartment located on the ground floor of a two-story building in the Abu Tur neighborhood in Jerusalem, or otherwise harming it. - B. Why the Petitioners should not be informed of the manner in which Respondent intends to carry out the demolition and sealing and what parts he intends to demolish and what part to seal.
+A. Why he should not refrain from seizing and demolishing the apartment located on the third floor of a three-story building in Shu'fat Refugee Camp in Jerusalem, or otherwise harming it.

 Petition for Interim Injunction

 The Honorable Court is further requested to issue an Interim Injunction ordering the Respondent to refrain from seizing, demolishing or sealing said apartment or damage it in any other way pending completion of the hearing of this petition.